Know Before you Buy

 How is Granite Created?

 Granite is hard igneous stone that is formed over millions of years by volcanic activity.
-Magma flows from volcanic activity and slowly cools over millions of years.
-During this process, magma is mixed together with various minerals including horn blend, feldspar, mica, and quartz to create its “crystal appearance”.
+Magna flows from volcanic activity and slowly cools over millions of years. during this process, magna is mixed together with various minerals including horn blend, feldspar, mica, and quartz to create its "crystal appearance".
 As soft earth material surrounding granite deposits erode over time, hard granite becomes exposed creating quarries of granite.

-To learn more about the production process, visit step 2 and step 3.
+To learn more about the production process, visit: